423S25/repo3/README.md

 Radley Robertson - https://github.com/Raadley

 ## Product Website
 The product is a staff intranet page that will provide links to various resources within the HRDC organization.
 The webpage should be easy to navigate and have important and new updated information easily accessible.
 Near the top will be a header containing commonly used resources such as a link to the webpage used to fill out time sheets and other links accessed on a regular basis.
-We plan to use Plone as the framework.
+The site will provide a login function that will allow admin users to edit aspects of the site.
+We are using WordPress as our framework and hosting it on Render.com.

 The webpage will also provide a news section where admin users can place new pieces of information as it becomes relevant to user.